-- Trees ≤8 inches Diameter at Breast Height (DBH) shall be removed (i.e. cut and masticated leaving the root system intact), if under an overstory canopy focusing on the removal of tanoak and overstocked redwood areas.
+- Trees ≤8 inches Diameter at Breast Height (DBH) shall be removed if under an overstory canopy, focusing on the removal of tanoak and overstocked redwood areas.
 All live larger diameter trees remain. - a.
-Contractor shall not remove any buckeye, olive trees, sycamores, big leaf maple, or red alder. - 2.
+The Contractor shall not remove any buckeye or big leaf maple. - 2.
 Trees ≤8 inches DBH that do not have an overstory canopy shall be spaced leaving approximately 15-20 feet between tree crowns. - a.
 Consideration shall be given to maintaining a diversity of tree species in these areas where feasible. - 3.
-Damage to residual trees shall be minimized to the greatest extent feasible. - Remove (i.e. cut and masticated leaving the root system intact). any standing dead trees ≤12 inches DBH. - 5.
+Damage to residual trees shall be minimized to the greatest extent feasible. - 4.
+Remove any standing dead trees $\leq 12$ inches DBH. - 5.
 All dead and downed trees <12 inches in diameter will be delimbed/chipped through mastication or an otherwise agreed upon method with the remaining trunks left in place unless several trees have created a piled concentration.
 In this case, the remaining tree trunks will be separated by at least 10 feet from any other logs and left on site. - a.
-Dead trees >12 inches diameter may be masticated for access around treatment areas but, should remain in place where feasible unless they create a significant fire hazard and shall be separated by at least 10 feet from any other logs and left on site. - b.
+Dead trees >12 inches diameter may be masticated for access around treatment areas, but should remain in place where feasible unless they create a significant fire hazard and shall be separated by at least 10 feet from any other logs and left on site.

+- b.
 Contractor shall consider maintaining an appropriate number of snags and downed woody debris within the treatment areas.
 Target snags should be ~1-2 per acre and similar for downed woody debris >12 inches in diameter. - 6.
-A tree of any size considered a hazard and direct threat to personal safety or infrastructure may be removed (i.e. cut and masticated leaving the root system intact). - 7.
-San Mateo County Parks, or San Mateo Resource Conservation District, or their supervised designee reserve the right to reasonably adjust tree treatments in areas where additional sensitive resources are identified and may adjust the treatment prescription as needed.
+A tree of any size considered a hazard and direct threat to personal safety or infrastructure may be removed. - 7.
+San Mateo Resource Conservation District or their supervised designee reserve the right to reasonably adjust tree treatments in areas where additional sensitive resources are identified and may adjust the treatment prescription as needed.